-In 2008 Shiloh resettled to the world famous village of Healdsburg, California and opened a second gallery.
-In December 2010 she celebrated her 16 Year Artist’s Retrospective with a one woman show.
+In 2008 Shiloh resettled to the world-famous village of Healdsburg, California and opened a second gallery.
+In December 2010 she celebrated her 16 Year Artist’s Retrospective with a one-woman show.
 Collectors flew in from around the world to purchase her work, and view the artist’s private collection.
 The gallery, Cosmic Cowgirls, is open by appointment and has seasonal schedules of shows and regular hours.

 Shiloh’s work is often published in books and online, including in the Women’s United Nations Network, with her poems and images going out to hundreds of thousands of viewers.
-Shiloh also teaches painting, and visionary entrepreneurship in college courses over the years at a variety of graduate schools including New College of California, California Institute of Integral Studies and in the women’s spirituality department and the Global Phd program at Sofia University, formerly Institute of Transpersonal Psychology.
+Shiloh has taught painting and visionary entrepreneurship in college courses over the years at a variety of graduate schools including New College of California, California Institute of Integral Studies, and in the Women’s Spirituality department and the Global PhD program at Sofia University, formerly the Institute of Transpersonal Psychology.

 Shiloh Sophia McCloud’s training as an artist included the Academy of Art, and she studied with renowned Byzantine Russian Iconographer, Pavel Tikhimov.
 While Shiloh Sophia is authentically American, she has developed her own style and has been influenced by European Symbolist movement in the tradition of Klimt, Redon, Modigliani, Chagall, Surrealist Frida Kahlo and Impressionist Mary Cassatt.
-She likes to call her method of painting Contemporary Symbolism.
+She calls her method of painting Contemporary Symbolism.

-At the young age of less than 40 years old, she has produced over 1200 original paintings, and sold over 2.5 million dollars in art in the past 10 years.
-Shiloh Sophia McCloud is emerging as one of the most popular and collected artists in her genre and was one of the top grossing artists in the United States for over ten years.
+When less than 40 years old, she had produced over 1200 original paintings and sold over 2.5 million dollars in art in 10 years.
+Shiloh Sophia McCloud is one of the most popular and collected artists in her genre and one of the top grossing artists in the United States for over ten years.

 She currently resides in the Valley of the Moon in Sonoma County with her husband, Jonathan Lewis.

 Shiloh Sophia McCloud